yenalp/dark-vim/README.md

-# Oceanic-Next.vim
+# dark-vim-colors.vim

-Oceanic-Next.vim is a neovim theme inspired by [Oceanic Next for Sublime](https://github.com/voronianski/oceanic-next-color-scheme).
-It is not a direct port, but uses some colors from the sublime theme, that are fitted to work with neovim and vim8.
+dark-vim-colors.vim is a neovim theme that are fitted to work with neovim and vim8.

 For best results, it is suggested that you use the following syntax plugins.